yavuzozge/HomeSeerDimmers/README.md

     - name: "Dimmer LED 1 Blink"
     ...
 ```
+To see supported colors, pls refer to [LedStatusColor](Apps/Dimmers/LedStatusColor.cs) enum.

-3. Create 'settings.yaml' for the app and set the configuration of the app as follows:
+3. Create 'settings.yaml' in the Apps/Dimmers directory, and set the configuration of the app to something like:
 ```YAML
 Ozy.HomeSeerDimmers.Apps.Dimmers.Config:
   DimmerLedColorEntityNamePattern: sensor.dimmer_led_{0}_color